In case you’re wondering,

-Only once these considerations are made would an application procedure, which usually takes between six months and one year from the start date until completion, dependent on various factors such as age, health status, property type etc.
+Only once these considerations are made would an application procedure, which usually takes between six months and one year from the start date until completion, be dependent on various factors such as age, health status, property type, etc.

 How Do You Benefit From Using an Equity Release Solicitor?